 The Otay Mesa Truck Route Phase IV is an integral part of the southbound truck route and includes extending the road along the border fence –which has no name- from La Media Road to Britannia to transfer trucks that are queuing on Otay Mesa Road streets and blocking businesses to this proposed border fence road.
 Mayor Kevin Faulconer and Councilman David Alvarez have listened to our requests and have developed a Southbound Truck Route Task force to address both the Expansion of La Media Road and this crucial project.

-The Otay Truck Route, Phase IV is scheduled to begin construction in 2017.
+The West Section of the Otay Truck Route, Phase IV is scheduled to begin construction Summer 2018.

 A unique pedestrian crossing that takes travelers directly into the Tijuana international airport, Cross Border Xpress.